Marion Talley: Later life and marriages

 Talley claimed that she would retire to a farm in Kansas, but she attempted to resurrect her career in several ways.
 She went on concert tours and spent some time at the Chicago Opera.
 From 1936 to 1938, she had her own program on NBC Radio.
 It was sponsored by Ry-Krisp and she appeared in many of their advertisements.
 She moved to Los Angeles to pursue a career in motion pictures, but she starred in only one film, Follow Your Heart (1936), a musical from Republic Pictures.
 Soon she permanently retired from show business.

 Talley was married twice.
 In 1932, she married German pianist Michael Raucheisen, but the marriage was annulled after a few months.
 In 1935, she married music critic and voice teacher Adolf Eckstrom.
 That marriage ended with a lengthy custody battle over their daughter Susan, during which Talley was forced to admit on the witness stand that her daughter was born out of wedlock.
 Both marriages received much media publicity.

-Marion Nevada Talley died on January 3, 1983, in Beverly Hills, Los Angeles County, California.
+Marion Nevada Talley died on January 3, 1983, in Beverly Hills, California.
 Talley is buried at Westwood Memorial Park, Los Angeles, California.